Vincenttoon/magic-memory/README.md

 - Use of `.sort()`, which I haven't used in a while.
 - More practice with `transform`, `translate`, `transition`, `touch-action` in CSS3

+## Future Improvements

+- Alert user they have won and restart the game
+- Change repo name when Game Box is completed

 ## Contributors

 * Potions from [Kylaksun](https://www.shutterstock.com/g/klyaksun) on Shutterstock.